ADGEfficiency/minicomp-news-stock-prices/readme.md

 - data cleaning (such as `.lower()`)
 - a good starting point is a bag of words approach (use the `CountVectorizer` and/or `TfidfVectorizer` from `sklearn`)
 - you can then move to an `n-gram` approach (looking at groups on `n` words)
+- a more complex approach might involve word embeddings

 A time series approach - use previous values of the series + other series:
 - think about how many previous values you will have at test time